 The DOI implemented Personal Assistance Services (PAS) procedures with Personnel Bulletin (PB) No. 17-18, dated January 3, 2018.
 Multiple Bureaus incorporated PAS in reasonable accommodation training for onboarding employees, new managers, and supervisor training.
 At the close of the FY, there were no complaints of discrimination filed that alleged failure to provide PAS to employees, which denotes a process that is working as expected.
 A more thorough assessment of the effectiveness of the policies, procedures, and practices for PAS will occur in FY 2021 and beyond.
 More training is required, and additional resources allocated to the Civil Rights community is necessary to conduct a more thorough review.
-The lack of resources to ensure EDI (EEO) program effectiveness is noted as a deficiency in Part H.
+The continual shortage of resources to ensure and effectively run the EEO program is noted as "needing improvement" and is noted in Part H of the report.